ibm-cloud-docs/containers/vpc_network_policy.md

     </tbody>
     </table>

-If you use Ingress to expose apps in your cluster, you must allow inbound access from [Cloudflare's IPv4 IP addresses](https://www.cloudflare.com/ips/){: external} on port 80 and the `166.8.0.0/14` Kubernetes control plane to the IP addresses of your ALBs so that they can be health checked.
-If you do not allow inbound access from these IP addresses, the ALBs continue to operate, but your Ingress status might show a warning message that the ALBs are unreachable by the health check.
+The default ALBs in your cluster are automatically health checked by the Kubernetes control plane.
+When you apply the rules in this security group, the necessary inbound access from the Kubernetes control plane IP addresses that are used to health check and report the overall status of your Ingress components and from the Cloudflare IPv4 IP addresses that are used to health check the IP addresses of your ALBs is blocked.
+Because each security group has a quota of only 25 rules, you currently cannot add enough inbound and outbound rules for each {{site.data.keyword.openshiftshort}} control plane and Cloudflare IP address.
+Due to this known limitation your Ingress status shows that your ALBs are unreachable; however, this status does not reflect your ALBs' actual health.
+If you notice that traffic is not flowing correctly to your apps, you can [manually check your router services' health](/docs/openshift?topic=openshift-cs_troubleshoot_debug_ingress#ping-43).
+Alternatively, to allow the inbound traffic for ALB healthchecks, you can create a single rule to allow all incoming traffic on port 80.
 {: important}

 To simplify your VPC security setup, leave your default ACL for the VPC as-is.
 If you configure rules in both ACLs for your subnets and in the default security group for your worker nodes, you might inadvertently block the subnets and ports that are required for necessary traffic to reach your cluster.